approach0/docs/src/build.md

 $ ./configure
 ```

-Alternatively, if Lemur/Indri and CppJieba project are downloaded elsewhere, you have to manually specify their paths:
+If Lemur/Indri and CppJieba project are downloaded elsewhere, you have to manually specify their paths:

 ```
 $ cd $PROJECT